fathanscode/fathanscode/README.md

 ###

-<p align="left">I'm Fachri Fathan from Indonesia<br><br>- 🔭 I’m studying Network Engineer<br>- 📚 I'm currently learning Machine Learning | UI/UX Designer<br>- ⚡ In my free time I used to gaming sometimes but ilek to learn something</p>
+<p align="left">I'm Fachri Fathan based in Indonesia. i'm just a boy who liked Tech and Design, so if u want collaborate with me hit me up on down below!<br><br>- 🔭 I’m studying Network Engineer<br>- 📚 I'm currently learning Machine Learning | UI/UX Designer<br>- ⚡ In my free time I used to gaming sometimes but i like to learn something</p>

 ###